Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Methodology

 \subsection{Galaxy Sample}

-This study is based on 4 simulated Milky Way-mass disky galaxies (\textbf{m12m, m12i, m12f}, and \textbf{m12b}) evolved in cosmological context (see Fig.~\ref{fig:facePlot} for face-on and view of their gaseous disks) where gas infall, large and small scale outflows, and galaxy interactions are modeled self-consistently.
-Relevant properties for each galaxy can be found in Table~\ref{table:disks}.
-Note, \textbf{m12f} is in the late stages of a merger event with an LMC-mass object that changed the dynamics of outer regions of this galaxy.
-Simulations utilize a "zoom-in" technique to reach high resolution in fully cosmological settings and were run with the gravity+(magneto)hydrodynamics code GIZMO \citep{hopkins15} using Lagrangian Godunov meshless finite mass (MFM) method.
+This study is based on 4 simulated Milky Way-mass discy galaxies (\textbf{m12m, m12i, m12f}, and \textbf{m12b}) evolved in cosmological context (see Fig.~\ref{fig:facePlot} for face-on and view of their gaseous discs) where gas infall, large and small scale outflows, and galaxy interactions are modeled self-consistently.
+Relevant properties for each galaxy can be found in Table~\ref{table:discs}.
+Note, the extent of the gaseous disc is larger than the stellar disc in all cases.
+Simulations utilize a "zoom-in" technique to reach high resolution in fully cosmological settings and were run with the gravity+(magneto)hydrodynamics code GIZMO \citep{hopkins15} using Lagrangian Godunov meshless finite mass method.

 Cooling, star formation, and stellar feedback are implemented as in FIRE-2 \citep{hopkins18}, an updated version of the original FIRE project \citep{hopkins14}.
 The simulations include photoionization and photoheating from the cosmic UV background based on the \cite{faucher09} model.
 Star formation is enabled in self-shielding/molecular, Jean unstable, dense ($\rm n_{\rm H} > 1000 \rm cm^{-3}$) gas.
 Once created, star particles are treated as single-age stellar populations with IMF-averaged feedback properties calculated from STARBURST99 \citep{leitherer99} assuming a \cite{kroupa01} IMF.
 Feedback from SNe (Type Ia and II), stellar mass loss (O/B and AGB), and radiation (photo-ionization, photo-electric heating, and UV/optical/IR radiation pressure) are treated as in \citet{hopkins18}.
 In this analysis, we use simulations that in addition to standard FIRE-2 feedback incorporate magneto-hydrodynamics (MHD) and cosmic ray (CR) physics from \cite{hopkins20} using CR transport methodology described in \cite{chan19}.
 To summarize, runs include CR injection in SNe shocks, fully-anisotropic CR transport with streaming, advection, and diffusion, CR losses (hadronic and Coulomb, adiabatic, streaming), and CR-gas coupling.
 These runs adopt a constant CR diffusion coefficient.
 Physically motivated transport models that allow variations of the effective diffusion coefficient can give a variety of behaviors in between these constant diffusion coefficient runs and runs without CRs \citep{hopkins_21_crTransport}.